coopsymbiotic/aegir-on-backdrop/README.md

 The above will:

-- Install the nginx, dehydrated and some other packages
+- Install nginx, dehydrated and some other packages (although it does not install php-fpm, since you probably want to configure sury.org and run a specific version)
 - Create the aegir unix user
 - Download the code necessary for the admin UI (or what Aegir calls "hostmaster")